 The file contains the details of (and links to) all relevant publications, data sets and clinical trials.
 The content has been exported from Dimensions using a query in the openly accessible Dimensions application, which you can access at https://covid-19.dimensions.ai.

 Stats as of 18 March: publications: 2956; trials: 570; datasets: 23.

 Duke University Press

-- Free access until to selected books (June 1, 2020) and journals (October 1, 2020) whose subjects relate to navigating the spread of communicable diseases.
+- Free access until to selected journals and articles through October 1, 2020, whose subjects relate to navigating the spread of communicable diseases.
 Listed here

 GitHub Student Developer Pack